kirstynloftus/Heart-Rate-Analysis/README.md

 Analyzing the relationship between heart rate, incline rate, and exercise type

 ## Description
 This project analyzes the effect of exercise on heart rate by using statistical modeling techniques to evaluate changes in heart rate pre and post-exercise.
 The goal is to assess how various factors such as exercise type and incline rate influence heart rate changes.
-Key statistical methods, including hypothesis testing and model fitting, were used to understand these relationships.
+Key statistical methods such as exploratory data analysis (EDA), hypothesis testing, and model fitting were used to understand these relationships.

 ## Dependencies
 ### To reproduce the analysis from the .Rmd file, the following R packages are required: